Range of Motion.

 Active is about muscle lengthening.

-Passive is about the joint mobility (ligament and tendon)
+Passive is about joint mobility (ligament and tendon)

 Resisted is about the strength of the muscle.

-We can’t use the Passive or Resisted if either Active or Passive reproduce pain.
+We can’t use the Resisted if Active or Passive reproduces pain.
+That would not be safe.

 When the pain gets reproduced, we stop the test.